akaposi/langs/readme.md

   - QIIT syntax, parallel
   - definable quotient = strictification (no need for higher inductive types), double-contexts for the syntax, derive the usual one with two context extensions
   - Bool, Prop (Tarski), Kripke models, Beth models
+  - normalisation
+  - show that LEM is not derivable via normalisation
   - completeness of Kripke models
 - fol-big: first-order logic (Samy was working on this) with all the logical connectives
   - elaborator